AreTaj/option-pricing/README.md

         o	black_scholes: This function implements the Black-Scholes formula, the brains behind the option pricing calculations.
 It takes the provided parameters and calculates the theoretical price for a call or put European option, meaning the option is held to expiration.

 Current Limitations and Future Enhancements:
-•	The custom risk-free rate functionality using a checkbutton and entry field requires further development to enable/disable the input field based on the checkbutton state.
-•	Possibilities for expansion of the program's capabilities include: o	Implementing full functionality for the custom risk-free rate toggle. o	Providing users with the ability to specify the desired maturity for the risk-free rate by allowing input of a custom risk-free rate, offering more flexibility. o	Strengthening error handling mechanisms to catch invalid user input beyond value types (e.g., negative stock prices). o	Enriching the user experience by incorporating a graph that visually represents how option prices fluctuate with changes in input values.
+    o	Strengthening error handling mechanisms to catch invalid user input beyond value types (e.g., negative stock prices). o	Enriching the user experience by incorporating a graph that visually represents how option prices fluctuate with changes in input values.

 Using the Program:
-1. Save the code as a Python file (e.g., stock_option_pricing.py).
+1. Save the code as a Python file (e.g., option_pricing.py).
 2. Ensure you have the required libraries (tkinter, requests, json, numpy, and scipy) installed.
 You can install them using pip install tkinter requests json numpy scipy.
-3. Securely store your FRED API key in the api_key variable (consider using environment variables for better security practices).
+3. Securely store your FRED API key in the api_key variable.
-4. Execute the program from the command line using: python stock_option_pricing.py.
+4. Execute the program from the command line using: python option_pricing.py.
 5. Interact with the GUI elements by entering option details and clicking the "Calculate" button to trigger the calculations.

 Disclaimer: